Curried Lamb and Spinach Burgers

 colander and sprinkle with 1 Tbl salt.
 Let stand 1 hour.
 Squeeze

 again to remove all remaining moisture.
-Heat

 oil in large skillet over med-high heat.
 Add onion and sautee until